GSA/fedramp-tailored/pages/Policy.md

 The Joint Authorization Board (JAB), comprised of Chief Information Officers (CIOs) of Department of Homeland Security (DHS), General Services Administration (GSA) and Department of Defense (DoD); and the FedRAMP Management Office (PMO), established the minimum security requirements for cloud technology systems and the standardized policies and procedures for Government-wide adoption of FedRAMP.
 The FedRAMP requirements incorporate the applicable NIST SP 800-53 security controls, with tailoring of those controls to address implementations specific to cloud technology.

-The FedRAMP _Tailored_ Baseline is specific to U.S. Federal Departments and Agencies and provides guidance to authorizing officials in issuing ATOs to cloud services that meet security requirements for specific business needs and use cases requiring protection of Government data with low impact for loss or confidentiality, integrity, and availability [^5].
+The FedRAMP _Tailored_ Baseline is specific to U.S. Federal Departments and Agencies and provides guidance to AOs in issuing ATOs to cloud services that meet security requirements for specific business needs and use cases requiring protection of Government data with low impact for loss or confidentiality, integrity, and availability [^5].

 FedRAMP follows the guidance specified in OMB A-130 and the RMF to tailor the security implementations and NIST security controls and baselines [^6] for cloud usage.
 To aid in re-use by agencies, FedRAMP develops mandatory templates that agencies and CSPs must use when completing a FedRAMP _Tailored_ LISaaS authorization.